 Exploration techniques for locating and extracting metals, gas, oil, and other minerals have advanced dramatically over the course of the past century with well-established operating standards and procedures across these industries.
 However, the technologies and methodologies for the detection and exploration of groundwater have not progressed at the same rate, and therefore have not been proven to be significantly reliable and economical, until now.

-AquaterreX possesses a unique Geospatial Data Analysis and Assessment Method for the Geo Spatial Mapping, Locating and Extraction of High-quality, quantity, fresh water.
+AquaterreX possesses a unique Geospatial Data Analysis and Assessment Method for the Geospatial Mapping, Locating and Extraction of High quality, high quantity, fresh water.

 DSW Tech advancements give science-based certainty and accuracy on where to drill and where not to drill.